Swiss chocolate: 19th century

-In 1819, Swiss grocer and chocolatier François-Louis Cailler founded Cailler and opened a sophisticated and water-powered chocolate factory in Vevey, which allowed him to produce solid chocolate that was molded into tablets, perhaps for the first time.
+In 1819, Swiss grocer and chocolatier François-Louis Cailler, inspired by the Ticinese chocolatiers, founded Cailler and opened a sophisticated and water-powered chocolate factory in Vevey, which allowed him to produce solid chocolate that was molded into tablets.
+He is sometimes credited for their introduction, although those had probably been made earlier.
 After a few years, sixteen different sorts of chocolate with different packagings were proposed.
 Shortly after, in 1826, another Swiss chocolatier, Philippe Suchard, opened a chocolate factory in Neuchâtel where he developed a millstone machine to mix sugar and cocoa: the melanger, which is still used today.
 Before opening his factory, Suchard realized that a small tablet sold at a pharmacy was worth three days' wages.

 A few years later another chocolate factory was founded by Charles-Amédée Kohler in Lausanne: Chocolat Kohler.
 One of the main specialties of the company was hazelnut chocolate, made since the beginning in 1830.
+Hazelnut chocolate was the precursor of all combination chocolate bars.
 The Kohler company is also the creator of the Branche, which ultimately became one of the most popular candy bars on the Swiss market.

 In 1875, the Swiss entrepreneur Daniel Peter, based in Vevey and related to the Cailler family, first successfully combined cocoa mass, cocoa butter, and sugar with condensed milk, recently created by his neighbour and friend Henri Nestlé, to produce milk chocolate.
 However, it is only after many years of fine-tuning that the original formula was developed and, in 1887, the Gala Peter brand was finally launched.
 Daniel Peter called his product 'Gala' after the Greek word meaning 'milk'.